Statistics are becoming more important than ever in the world of football and particularly here in the Premier League.

 Indeed, the vast majority of English clubs adopted statistical analysis some time ago, applying it to tactics, recruitment strategies, training sessions and virtually every other aspect of the modern game.

-So with seven games of the new Premier League season already somehow gone, we at Football Fancast have decided to delve through Liverpool’s statistics for the 2015/16 campaign.
+With that in mind and seven games of the new Premier League season already gone, Football Fancast have decided to delve through Manchester United’s stats for the 2015/16 campaign in the hope of finding a few anomalous gems.